Table of contents

 “…what has been stored up in your hearts will be heard in the overflow of your words!”—Matthew 12:34 (TPT)

 It is time we speak those things God desires into existence.
-To set our eyes upon our Father and be His light on earth.
+To set our eyes upon our Father and be His light on earth, as we were made in His image.

 “Believe in me so that rivers of living water will burst out from within you, flowing from your innermost being, just like the Scripture says!”—John 7:38 (TPT)

 We are not made to be like the world.
-We were not created to think whatever we desire or believe that all we have to do is say what we want six times until it magically appears.
-No. We are to think on things of God; meditating on His Word and ways.
+We were not created to let our thoughts go wherever we desire.
+Or to believe that all we have to do is say what we want until it magically appears.
+No. We are to think on the things of God; meditating on His Word and His ways.
 We are to speak life, thereby lifting up those around us.
-We are to bear good fruit through those words from Heaven…
+We are to bear good fruit through those words from Heaven!

 “Constantly be on your guard against phony prophets.
 They come disguised as lambs, appearing to be genuine, but on the inside they are like wild, ravenous wolves!
 You can spot them by their actions, for the fruits of their character will be obvious.
 You won’t find sweet grapes hanging on a thorn bush, and you’ll never pick good fruit from a tumbleweed.
 So if the tree is good, it will produce good fruit; but if the tree is bad, it will bear only rotten fruit and… be cut down and burned.
-Look at the obvious fruit of their lives and ministries, and… you’ll know whether they are true or false.”—Matthew 7:15-20 (TPT)
+You’ll know them by the obvious fruit of their lives and ministries.”—Matthew 7:15-20 (TPT)

-Therefore, let us not waste that God given breath, but walk in His power and authority against the enemy who would oppress us; oppressing him through God’s own life-giving words!
+The power of life and death was placed within the very breath of our words!
+Therefore, let us not waste that God-given breath, but walk in God’s power and authority against the enemy who would oppress us; oppressing him through God’s own life-giving words!

 “When the seventy… returned to Jesus, they were ecstatic with joy, telling him, ‘Lord, even the demons obeyed us when we commanded them in your name!’